Aridoge13/Aridoge13.github.io/README.md

 A static portfolio/CV hosted on GitHub Pages, featuring:
 - My professional background
 - Key projects
+- Skills in computational biology
-- Skills in computational/experimental biology
+- Skills in experimental biology

 ---
 ## Tools Used